Julius Malema Found Guilty in Firearm Discharge Trial, EFF Leader Convicted on All 5 Counts

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-EASTERN CAPE – Julius Malema has been found guilty of five counts by the East London Magistrate’s Court.
+EASTERN CAPE – Julius Malema has been found guilty of five counts of breaching the Firearms Control Act by the East London Magistrate’s Court on 1 October 2025.

 The Economic Freedom Fighters’ (EFF) leader faced charges of unlawful possession of a firearm, unlawful possession of ammunition, discharging a firearm in a public space, failure to take reasonable precautions to avoid danger to a person or property and reckless endangerment to a person or property.